MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-of-data-in-teams.md

 ## Location of Teams data at rest

 Your Teams data is stored differently depending on the content type.
-For an in-depth discussion, check out the [Ignite breakout session on Microsoft Teams architecture](https://channel9.msdn.com/Events/Ignite/Microsoft-Ignite-Orlando-2017/BRK3071).

 ![Diagram showing Teams content types and where they are stored at rest](media/location-of-data-storage-at-rest.png)

+Check out the [Ignite breakout session on Microsoft Teams architecture](https://channel9.msdn.com/Events/Ignite/Microsoft-Ignite-Orlando-2017/BRK3071) for an in-depth discussion.

 ### Core Teams customer data